patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/alert/alert.md

 ## Further reading

-To read more about accessibility with alerts, refer to the resources listed below.
+To read more about accessibility with alerts, refer to the following resources:

 - [ARIA Authoring Practices Guide - Alerts](https://www.w3.org/WAI/ARIA/apg/patterns/alert/)
-- [WCAG 2.0 success criterion 2.2.3](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits-no-exceptions.html), if intending to use alerts that automatically get dismissed
+- [WCAG 2.0 success criterion 2.2.3 - no timing](https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits-no-exceptions.html), if intending to use alerts that automatically get dismissed